elvismelo/paper_school_dropout/README.md

-# Code for paper "On the Use of Explainable Artificial Intelligence to Evaluate School Dropout"
+# On the Use of Explainable Artificial Intelligence to Evaluate School Dropout

-In this paper, we applying and evaluate XAI methods to predict students in school dropout situation, considering a database of students from the Federal Institute of Rio Grande do Norte (IFRN), a Brazilian technical school.
+Code for paper "On the Use of Explainable Artificial Intelligence to Evaluate School Dropout"

-Therefore, let's take the following steps:
+In the pipeline archive, let's take the following steps:

 1. Load Libraries
 2. Data Clean
 3. Balance Data
 4. Build a Black-Box Model